3lc-ai/3lc-examples/README.md

 # `tlc` Python Package Example Notebooks

-Welcome to our collection of example notebooks for the `tlc` Python package!
-This repository contains various Jupyter notebooks that demonstrate how to use the `tlc` Python package across different scenarios and use cases.
+Welcome to our collection of example notebooks and tutorials for the `tlc` Python package!
+This repository contains various Jupyter notebooks and Python scripts that demonstrate how to use the `tlc` Python package across different scenarios and use cases.

 ## Getting Started